lenovo-jd20/android_device_lenovo_jd20/README.md

 Device configuration for Xiaomi Mi 9T/Redmi K20
 ===============================================

-The Xiaomi Mi 9T/Redmi K20, codenamed _"davinci(in)"_, is a mid-range smartphone from Xiaomi.
+The Xiaomi Mi 9T/Redmi K20, codenamed _"jd20(in)"_, is a mid-range smartphone from Xiaomi.

 It was announced and released in June 2019.